(According to Hush Hush Glamping, anyway! )

-Have you been walking in mid Wales yet?!
 The region is jam-packed full of wonderful walking opportunities, boasting a plethora of walking routes to suit all ages and abilities.
-The countryside varies from open moorland, ancient woodland, and tranquil rivers; providing the ideal landscape for walking or hiking.
+The countryside varies from open moorland to ancient woodland to tranquil rivers; providing the ideal landscape for walking or hiking.

-Nestled beneath the majestic Radnor Forest, offering incredible views of the Radnor Valley, Black Mountains and beyond; Hush Hush Glamping provides the perfect base to explore our top 5 recommended walking destinations in mid Wales below…
+Nestled beneath the majestic Radnor Forest, offering incredible views of the Radnor Valley, Black Mountains and beyond; Hush Hush Glamping provides the perfect base to explore our top 5 recommended walking destinations in Mid Wales as below…

 Hop in the car and drive just 45 minutes to reach the Elan Valley Visitor’s Centre for a day full of wonder and adventure.
 Situated just outside the picturesque town of Rhayader, this stunning collection of dams, reservoirs and 73-mile aqueduct offer incredible scenery – a true hiker’s delight!
 There are 6 brilliant dams to explore: Craig Gogh, Garreg Ddu, Pen y Garreg, Caban Coch, Claerwen and Dol y Mynach.
 Built over 100 years ago to supply clean water to Birmingham, this impressive work of civil engineering provides much-needed natural habitats for numerous species of flora and fauna, as well as wonderful walks for visitors to enjoy.